 Some of the worst health advice I’ve heard is to drink a large glass of water either before or with meals to make you feel fuller.
 This is incredibly stupid for two reasons.
 Hunger is the brain’s way of signaling that the body needs nutrients.
 Water does not contain nutrients, so drinking a bunch of water before a meal is useless for eating less.
 Second, water dilutes stomach acid, which makes it more difficult to digest food and absorb the nutrients from it.

 However, regular intake of apple cider vinegar ensures that is stomach acid strong.
 Many people have weakened stomach acid due to modern day diets rich in sugar, vegetable oils, refined carbohydrates and junk food.
 You’re not just what you eat – you are what you absorb from what you eat.
 That salad isn’t going to be very healthy if your body can’t absorb the nutrients from it.
 Because ACV improves stomach acid, it also improves digestion (source).
-It’s a good idea to drink about a tbsp of of ACV in a shot glass full of water about 20-30 minutes prior to a meal.
+It’s a good idea to drink (around) a tbsp of ACV in a shot glass full of water about 20-30 minutes prior to a meal.
 This will improve digestion greatly.

 IT BOOSTS THE METABOLISM.

 And because it improves digestion, it also improves the metabolism.
 When I’m referring to metabolism, I’m actually referring to the rate at which the body breaks down, digests and absorbs food to turn into energy.
 If digestion is sluggish, this will slow down the metabolism and lead to a whole list of issues.
 But because ACV improves digestion, it also improves the metabolism.
 It’s also rich in malic acid, which improves fat metabolism.

 IT’S ANTIMICROBIAL, WHICH CAN HELP KILL OF HARMFUL BACTERIA IN THE GUT.